July 16, 2020 5 min read

 What’s the difference between resistance bands and grip hip bands?
 Although some people may rely on resistance bands for their upper and lower body workouts, a grip hip band offers more grip and comfort than traditional resistance bands.
-The hip circle bands are often thicker, more supportive, and specifically designed for hip and glute engagement.
+These hip circle bands are often thicker, more supportive, and specifically designed for hip and glute engagement.

 Hip bands offer more support and resistance to help shape legs, hips, glutes, ankles, and calves when used properly.
 Best of all, hip bands serve another purpose which is to strengthen and rehabilitate the lower body.

 You may be wondering about hip band uses.
 The great thing about exercise hip bands is that they aren’t just for the lower body.
 Because hip bands target smaller muscle groups better than free weights, they can sometimes be used to perform push and pull movements (such as shoulder presses or chest presses).

 Hip bands can also help with mobility issues when they’re used correctly.
 Studies have shown that hip abduction exercises (which can be performed with hip bands), in both therapy and weightlifting settings, have been shown to strengthen needed muscles for stabilization and injury prevention (1).

+How?
 Hip bands help build muscle by breaking apart muscle fibers in the hips, glutes, and legs.
 The purpose is to rebuild the muscle fibers and increase strength in those muscle groups.